qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Attributes

-The following custom attributes must be attached to the entry point function:
+The following custom attributes must be attached to an entry point function:

 - An attribute named `"entry_point"` identifying the function as the starting point of a quantum program